crcx/parable/REFERENCE.md

     s-n

-Hash a string using chosen-hash and HashPrime
+Hash a string using chosen-hash and Hash-Prime

 ## when